yurikdotdev/covfefescript/docs/README.md

 ```

-### Functions
+### Functions: MAKE IT BIG!
+It's SO GOOD!

-As you have probably guessed, you use MAKE_IT_BIG to start a function.
-It is so good, so simple.
+As you have probably guessed, and you're very smart for guessing, you use MAKE_IT_BIG to start a function.
+It is SO GOOD, SO SIMPLE.
+It's the best function declaration.
 You use GIVE_ME to return a value.
+It's a beautiful thing.

 ```
 MAKE_IT_BIG buildTheWall(height, material) {
-  GIVE_ME "A " + height + " foot wall made of " + material + ".
+  GIVE_ME "My ideal wall is a " + height + " feet wall made of " + material + ".
 Beautiful."!
 }

-LOOK my_wall IS buildTheWall(30, "solid gold")!
+LOOK my_wall IS buildTheWall("five", "solid gold")!
 BING(my_wall)!
 ```

-We have the best built-ins.
+We have the BEST BUILT-INS.
 More are coming.
+They're going to be huge.

 - BING(...)!: Prints to the console.
 Very powerful.
-- SADLY(...)!: Prints an error message.
-Very sad.
+Very direct.

 ## Attributions

-This is the first programming language I've ever built.
-It was built in around for Boot.dev Hackahton 2025.
-Due to the time constraint, I took the simplest design: tree-walking interpreter, top-down (pratt) parser,

-I heavily referenced the Thorsten Ball's Writing an Interpreter in Go and Crafting Interpreter.
+This project draws heavily from Writing an Interpreter in Go by Thorsten Ball, some portions of the code closely follow examples from the book, adapted to fit the project’s goals and constraints.

 ## License